TimBoleslawsky/data-science-vault/Notes/Data Visualization.md

 Data visualization is a great tool for exploratory data analysis, error detection, and communication, ...
 We want to keep six basic principles in mind when it comes to data visualization.
-For visualization tools look here: [[Visualization Tools]]
+For visualization tools look here: [[Visualization Tools]].

+An example of how to do data visualization in Python can be found here: [[Visualizing Data in Python]].
 ## Maximizing Data-Ink Ratio / Minimizing Chartjunk
 The Data-Ink Ratio is defined by the *Data-Ink* (so the part of the graphic that actually represents the data) in relation to the *total ink used in graphic*.
 We want to let the data do the talking and minimize unnecessary ink.
 ## Minimizing the Lie Factor